Hachikoi-the-creator/Rick-Morty-vite-react/readme.md

 - Do the contact page
   - create a little input component and render those inside a container
 - add animation to the close btn
+- Found how to use variables (Global styles) so all colors and default border radius change it for variables

 # Done
 - Added (In poggers) in empty pages
 - add cute heart favicon
 - added work in progress components where needed
+- upgraded navigation links

 # Credits
 - [Alien Png by smalllikeart](https://www.flaticon.com/authors/smalllikeart)

+### fast commits
+git add . && git commit -m "addddd"